-His style is unique, providing glimpses of larrikinism that abandon the traditional norms of landscape painting.
+His style is unique, abandoning the traditional norms of landscape painting.

-He has held over 35 successful solo exhibitions - the first at Brisbane's Dunwell Gallery in 1971.
-His artworks are highly sought after throughout Australia as well as by overseas collectors.
+Having held over 45 solo exhibitions - the first at Brisbane's Dunwell Gallery, Rowe’s Arcade Brisbane in 1971, his artworks are highly sought after throughout Australia as well as by overseas collectors.
 His engaging interpretation of the Australian landscape has led to overseas exhibitions in Brighton, England and in Shanghai, China.
-A New York exhibition and a return to China are at the planning stage.

-Gary was born in Brisbane where he received private art tuition under the late David Fowler.
-After an early career as a cartographer, Gary spent time as an illustrator and other related work in the graphics industry.
-This traiining and involvement is evident in his use of colour and composition.
+Gary was born in Brisbane where, in his teens, he received private art tuition from the late David Fowler.
+An early career as a cartographer, then as an illustrator and working in the graphics industry is evident in his use of colour and composition.
 His extensive travels have given Gary a love of the Australian landscape that has been the central theme for this artwork for over five decades.

-Gary is a full time artist, residing on Queensland's beautiful Sunshine Coast, where his family dates back four generations.
+Gary is a full-time artist, residing in Maleny in Queensland's beautiful Sunshine Coast hinterland, where his family dates back four generations.
 It is here that he has been inspired to use a colourful and dramatic approach to his varied subjects.